 Besides scheduling and time tracking functionality, Planday offers you a way to easily manage vacation periods for your employees.

-In Denmark, new regulations have been put in place since the beginning of 2020: which means that vacation management needs to follow:
+In Denmark, new regulations have been put in place since 2020.

 According to the new Danish Holiday Act, employees will be able to take vacation days as they earn them.
 In other words, Accrued vacation is based on the continuous accumulation of vacation days based on worked hours.
 Rather than getting a fixed balance of vacation days at the beginning of a year, your employees will earn vacation days — and can use them — as they go.